On the spectrum of the Sturm-Liouville problem with arithmetically self-similar weight: Small ball deviations of Gaussian processes

-which is the same as studying the eigenvalues of the Sturm--Liouville problem, when $G_X$ is the Green function for a boundary value problem for the Sturm--Liouville equation (i.e. $\uplambda_n = 1/\lambda_n$, where $\lambda_n$ are the eigenvalues of the Sturm--Liouville problem).
-The class of processes with such covariation functions includes, among others, the Wiener process, the Brownian bridge, the generalized Slepian process (see \cite{Slepian}, \cite{Shepp}) and the Ornstein--Uhlenbeck process.
-For such processes the following statement is proven.
+\begin{remark} The class of Green Gaussian processes with such covariation functions includes, among others, the Wiener process, the Brownian bridge, the generalized Slepian process (see \cite{Slepian}, \cite{Shepp}) and the Ornstein--Uhlenbeck process. \end{remark}